team-dev-docs/devdocsprod-dev-docs/docs/Internal-Docs/Customize-Your-AI-Generation.md

   ---
 sidebar_position: 5
 ---

-# Customize Your AI Generation
+# Customize your AI generation

 ## Step 1: Sign into Dev-Docs in VS Code

 In your VS Code Editor, click on the Dev-Docs button.

 ![](/img/customize_your_ai_generation/step_1.png)

 Click on the **Sign In** button.